Chest And Back Pain Causes, Treatment, And More

 • Coronary Artery Disease/Heart Disease: Coronary artery ailment, or an infection of the blood vessels of your heart, can result in chest pain, which may or may not spread to your arm, jaw, or back.
 When blood flow to the heart is decreased, you may feel the pain that comes and goes, known as angina, and there may be an injury to the heart, referred to as a heart attack.
 Feeling dizzy, intense pain, nausea, shortness of breath, and chills may accompany chest pain caused by heart disease.

-• A pulmonary embolism is a blood vessel blockage that narrows an artery in the lungs.
+• A pulmonary embolism is a blockage of a blood vessel in the lungs.
 Pulmonary embolisms are medical emergencies that require immediate attention.
 A sudden onset of chest pain occurs when you take a deep breath.
 Your back may be affected by the pain.
 A rapid heart rate and shortness of breath are other signs of pulmonary embolism.

 Pericarditis is inflammation of the sac that covers the heart.
 Viral illnesses or other factors can cause this.
 When leaning forward, pericarditis pain often feels better, while when leaning back, it feels worse.
 Shortness of breath, dizziness and rapid heart rate may accompany it.
 ER Visits: When to Go